 If you have questions about Florida Medicaid, Attorney John Frazier is a skilled Medicaid planning (with over 2,000 cases completed that helped preserve their family’s savings), estate planning and elder law practitioner.

-Please contact John for a free telephone consultation at 727-586-3306 extension 104.
+Please contact John for free telephone consultation at 727-586-3306 extension 104.
 If you prefer click here now to send in a contact form, and we will get in touch with you.